-Today, this large, well characterized research cohort (the Texas Harris Alzheimer's Research Study) contains clinical, neuropsychiatric, genetic, and blood biomarker data on more than 3000 participants diagnosed with Alzheimer's disease (AD), mild cognitive impairment (MCI), and normal control participants.
+The well characterized TARCC research cohort (the Texas Harris Alzheimer's Research Study) contains longitudinal clinical, neuropsychiatric, genetic, and blood biomarker data on 3,670 participants diagnosed with Alzheimer's disease (AD), mild cognitive impairment (MCI), and normal control participants.
 These data include an average of four annual visits for each subject, with a total of 14,655 visits.
 Analysis of the longitudinal data set enables TARCC investigators to model changes in cognitive function over time, allowing identification of factors that affect not only risk, but disease progression.
 A unique strength of the cohort is the enrollment of the largest number of Mexican American participants in an ongoing Alzheimer’s disease research study wherein original TARCC cohort cohort subjects continue to be seen as part of an Investigator Grant approved in 2018.